manisar2/manisar2/README.md

 ### Hi
 I'm manisar ([manisar2](https://github.com/manisar2/manisar2) on Github).<br>
-A coder by profession and hobby, I also find immense interest in physics and calculus.
+A coder by hobby, I also find immense interest in physics and calculus.

 You can find me on the following platforms sharings bits and pieces of knowledge.<br>
-Among these [randompearls.com](https://randompearls.com/search/author/2/) is where I've contributed the most because of its great flexibility and control over presentation.
+Among these, [randompearls.com](https://randompearls.com/search/author/2/) is where I've contributed the most because of its great flexibility and control over presentation.

  1. [randompearls.com](https://randompearls.com/search/author/2/)
  2. [github](https://github.com/manisar2/manisar2)